Season 1, Episode 50

 Lorne Brown:

 And this rest, this feeling of safety.
-So the alarms off.
-It seems like many children now our children are teenagers.
+So the alarms went off.
+It seems like many children now are teenagers.
 There’s a lot of anxiety.
 Covid made it worse.
 How do you see that through the lens of attachment?
 Because you use the words often in the materials.
-I get to watch of yours that when you’re in that right relationship, right, there’s this attachment.
+I get to watch yours when you’re in that right relationship, right, there’s this attachment.
 But when you’re not, there’s a separation.
 Yes.
 And I think of some of the children because you define it, that attachment is this pursuit and preservation of proximity to be with.
-And I think of in the school systems, when a child is behaving in a way we don’t want it to behave, trying to get attention.
-I’m assuming they’re trying to get that proximity maybe just not in a healthy way, and then we put them in the corner, we tell them to leave.
+And I think in the school systems, when a child is behaving in a way we don’t want it to behave, trying to get attention.
+I’m assuming they’re trying to get that proximity, maybe just not in a healthy way, and then we put them in the corner, we tell them to leave.

 Gordon Neufeld:

 Although anxiety takes on a life of its own.
 But at the root of anxiety, since togetherness is our main drive, not even survival, it’s togetherness.
 Because as mammals, we don’t have a survival instinct.
-This is where many Darwin got it wrong.
+This is where Darwin got it wrong.
 Even Freud got it wrong was because later it was, oh my goodness, we’d be incapable of suicide.
 We’d be incapable of all kinds of things if it was survival.
 No, no, no. It’s togetherness because the way nature takes care of us is by binding us together so that we will take care of each other.
 And so our need is to survive.
 Our drive is for togetherness.
 So if togetherness is our preeminent drive, then separation is our primary alarm and that actually makes sense of how the brain works.
-And so we get alarmed now whether we feel that alarm or we can feel it correctly.
+And so we get alarmed now whether we feel that alarm or if we can feel it correctly.

 Many are alarmed and don’t feel it at all.
 They are agitated, restless, they can’t concentrate, they can’t attend.
 But you asked them, do you feel alarmed?
 No. Are you scared?
 No. The adrenaline seekers, they actually just feel their adrenaline when they should be feeling alarmed.
 And so they do the things that put them into harm’s way.
 I wish we didn’t even have the construct of anxiety because anxiety appears as if it comes from obsessions with our wrong thinking.
 But why would a child be afraid of a monster under the bed is because they’re already alarmed.
 The monster comes second.
 We know that monsters don’t exist, so we confront them on their irrationality.
 That’s the way most therapists will confront somebody on their irrationality.
-The fact is, is the alarm came first.
+The fact is, the alarm came first.
 And so when we change the language around this to I’m alarmed, I’m feeling alarmed, the child is alarmed.
 We come back to our own intuition.
 What is the alarm?
 Almost always it is not about the spiders or the dark.
-It is about what is the dark?
-I can’t see it’s separation from those that I’m attached to.
+It is about what is dark?
+I can’t see its separation from those that I’m attached to.
 It is at its core a separation issue.

 Lorne Brown:

 And again, quotes from you, but provide more proximity than is being pursued.
 Yes.
 Can you explain that?
 And I want to share a little scenario.
 It’s related to that quote from you, but you talked about being the presence or show up and again through learning from your attachment work, sometimes my children would be in the room where my wife and I were, but they didn’t want to interact with us.
 It just needed to be there.
 And parents are like, usually you want to push them out, go play somewhere else.
 But that is part of that unconscious right relationship being in the room with you.
-Can you explain a bit of that and then explain about that idea that give more than they’re even pursuing?
+Can you explain a bit of that and then explain that idea that give more than they’re even pursuing?

 Gordon Neufeld:

-Well, the easiest way to think about it, if you have a friend or know somebody, or you have a child just who really is quite needy for physical affection and wants a hug, and when they hug you, they don’t let go right away.
+Well, the easiest way to think about it, if you have a friend or know somebody, or you have a child who really is quite needy for physical affection and wants a hug, and when they hug you, they don’t let go right away.
 Well, how do you answer that?
 Do you answer it by pushing them away?
 Do you answer it by saying it’s enough?
 No. The challenge is to hug them harder and longer than they’re hugging you.
 That’s the only way to be able to release ’em.
 Now, this is true in every arena of attachment, love, affection, sameness, significance, belonging, a sense of being known from inside out, understanding it’s true wherever it is.
-The key to release is not to hold, to withhold it is to provide generously that that allows them to let go and in the security that you are doing the work of the attachment, which is important for our children.
+The key to release is not to hold, to withhold it is to provide generously that allows them to let go and in the security that you are doing the work of the attachment, which is important for our children.

 So that’s where the idea of generosity providing more than is pursuit.
-Our invitation is greater than then is needed.
+Our invitation is greater than is needed.
 You have a child who’s very demanding for attention.
 The challenge is to get to it first, to provide more so that they can rest in the attention that is given rather than continually pursuit.
 So it’s the exact opposite of all the behavioral approaches, including Adlerian and Ryker and Watson and all of these behavioral approaches, which all go by the idea that if you give it an inch, it will take a mile.
 Don’t, don’t indulge it.
 Whereas a developmental approach his to give more than is required.
 And you can release someone from the hunt for togetherness, the hunt for contact, the hunt for love, the hunt for affection.
-And that is the main thing of parenting is not to be afraid of just going in and being crazy in love with them and enjoying them and giving them that invitation of the playfulness and let nature do its work.
+And that is the main thing of parenting is not to be afraid of just going in and being crazy in love with them and enjoying them and giving them that invitation of playfulness and letting nature do its work.
 You don’t have to push and pull.
 You don’t have to push the river.
 The river will go on its own accord.
 It has its own rules.
 And when attachment is fulfilled, it automatically leads to the spontaneous unfolding of potential.

 Lorne Brown:

 And there’s got to be a balance to this though.
-I think of some of the, and so I don’t think you’re saying this, there is parenting where they don’t want the kid to feel any pain, and so the kid gets everything and they don’t let, and yeah, the kid, it looks almost as if the kid’s, the parent, I don’t even see the alpha in the parent.
+I think of some of the, and so I don’t think you’re saying this, there is parenting where they don’t want the kid to feel any pain, and so the kid gets everything and they don’t let, and yeah, the kid, it looks almost as if the kids, the parent, I don’t even see the alpha in the parent.
 So do you find that sometimes this developmental approach can get misunderstood where

 Gordon Neufeld:

 All the time, yeah, it gets misunderstood as avoiding upset in the child.
 It has nothing to do with that.
 You must not if there’s a no in you and being a responsible parent, there’s lots of nos in us usually every day to some kinds of things.
 And no, this isn’t in your best interest.
 This isn’t in your best.
 I would be irresponsible as a parent to say yes here, no, you need to go to sleep now.
 No, this, I’m not letting you have this dessert before.
 I’m satisfied.
 You’ve had the rest of what you need to do.
 It’s very important.
 We are way too afraid of children being upset and upset is a natural part of life.
-The upset though doesn’t do its work and the child has gone all the way to the sadness and sadness.
+The upset though doesn’t do its work and the child has gone all the way to sadness and sadness.
 You can feel the demand go out of the upset in an upset the child is basically holding the parent hostage.

 I’m not going to be satisfied unless you listen to me, unless you do what I ask, unless you meet this demand.
 When sadness comes, it’s because the brain has registered the futility of that way.
 And sadness is simply felt futility.
 The brain gets it.
 Oh, I’m not going to get my way here.
 Daddy’s in charge, mommy’s in charge.
 They’ve said no. And that’s at the very root of adaptation.
 So it is equally true that children need to feel fulfilled in their relational needs.
 They also need to feel the futility, not just foiling.
 That’s not enough.
 You can foil a child because you believe it’s not in their interest.
 They actually have to feel the futility of it.
-And many of us are trying to talk them out of it, justify ourself why couldn’t say that or reason with them or all kinds of other things.
+And many of us are trying to talk them out of it, justify why couldn’t say that or reason with them or all kinds of other things.
 And in actual fact, their brain just needs to feel the futility and they need to come up with something that they feel is unmovable.

 Lorne Brown:

-So you don’t see it that you have to shut down their feelings.
+So you don’t see that you have to shut down their feelings.
 If they’re feeling frustrated, if they’re expressing emotion, you’re not saying they shouldn’t because some don’t want them to feel pain.
 And if they’re upset, they try to shut down the upsetness.
 The developmental approach is not about

 Gordon Neufeld:

 That.
 No, not about that at all.
 It’s about a parent being a parent and being responsible as a parent.
 But you need to give the frustration, the upset, the anger room.
 If you give the anger room, it turns into frustration.
 The frustration room, it turns into feelings of futility.
-If you don’t give, you need to give it lots of room to talk them out of it, to bribe them out of it, to say, well, okay, I have to no second story tonight, but tomorrow I’ll read you three stories.
+If you don’t give, you need to give it lots of room to talk them out of it, to bribe them out of it, to say, well, okay, I have no second story tonight, but tomorrow I’ll read you three stories.
 No, no, no, no, no, no. Now you’re going to have a child who negotiates all the time.
 Something has to work.
 So as important it is for a child to feel fulfilled in their relational needs, it’s important for a child to feel the futility of the basic things of life like time.
 There is no more time.

 That’s a basic futility that we’re all up against.
 That’s our mortality.
 Everything is in that, and it’s important.
-Some parents are afraid, well, my child will lose their confidence.
+Some parents are afraid that, well, my child will lose their confidence.
 They have to believe that all things are possible.
 Well, my goodness, no. That is a real pain.
 When a child believes that all things are possible, if they could only figure out a way, they need to know what is futile.
 They can’t change reality.
 They can’t change the rules of reality.
 They can’t change the laws of reality, and they can’t change who their parents are.
 They can’t change who their siblings are.
 They can’t send them back to their womb.
 So there’s nothing really left to do, but have sadness at the end of the day.
 And if they don’t have sadness, they’ll get stuck.
 So sadness is the most important emotion they can have other than fulfillment, sadness is the other.

 Lorne Brown: